Zlatá labuť

-Zlatá labuť (The Golden Swan in English) is a Czech television series written and produced by Filip Bobiňský, Jan Coufal and Petr Šizling.
+Zlatá labuť (English title: The Department Store, literally The Golden Swan) is a Czech television series written and produced by Filip Bobiňski, Jan Coufal and Petr Šizling.
 It was created by Dramedy Productions for TV Nova.
 First episode premiered on Voyo on 26 January 2023.
 It is set in the department store of the era of the Protectorate of Bohemia and Moravia.
-Starring Marta Danzingerová, Beáta Kaňoková, Simona Lewandovská, Kristýna Ryška, Adam Vacula, Robert Mikluš, Petr Kostka, Daniela Kolářová, Tomáš Töpfer, Michaela Maurerová and others.
+Starring Marta Dancingerová, Beáta Kaňoková, Simona Lewandovská, Kristýna Ryška, Adam Vacula, Robert Mikluš, Petr Kostka, Daniela Kolářová, Tomáš Töpfer, Michaela Maurerová and others.
+The series was renewed for season 2 which started shooting in May 2023.
+First season had average rating 820,000 (21.2% share).
+The series was renewed for third and final season.

 Synopsis

 Bára Veselá is constantly pursued by bad luck and is on the run from the law.
-By chance, she unwillingly becomes a salesperson for the fashion department at the newly-opened department store, Zlatá labuť.
+By chance, she unwillingly becomes a salesperson for the fashion department at the newly opened department store, Zlatá labuť (Golden Swan).
 This store is a magnificent palace of luxury and is a new modern landmark in the center of Prague.
 The store holds a rich history behind its opulent storefronts.
-It is March 15, 1939, and German occupation forces are invading the Czechoslovakian state.
+It is March 15, 1939, and German occupation forces are invading the Czechoslovak state.
+Zlatá labuť is ruled by the Kučera family led by uncompromising patriarch of the family Rudolf.
+His wife Božena provides the calm strength of the family.
+They have a daughter and two sons.
+The oldest is Rudolf jr. who is confined to a wheelchair after polio while the youngest is Petr.
+Petr is a somewhat troubled family rebel who finds liking in Bára.
+However, their sister Irena is an intriguer and lover of luxury and power.
+She lives in an estranged relationship with her husband Lukáš.
+Irena is decided to fight for the leadership of the family clan.